WHAT SHOULD I BRING TO AN ENDURO?

 WHAT DO I DO WHEN I FINISH THE RACE?

 Upon finishing the race, turn in your scorecard before going back to the pits.
-Sometimes this happens immediately following the last check station, but often it’s a fair ways down the trail.
+Sometimes this happens immediately following the last Checkpoint, but often it’s a fair distance down the trail.
 Ensuring you turn in your scorecare allows for faster event scoring, so everyone can get on the road home sooner.
 Always turn in your scorecard even if you DNF (Did Not Finish).
 The promoting club workers try to account for all racers, and missing scorecards may result in wasted time searching for you on the course after all riders have gone through.

 HOW DO I KNOW HOW I SCORED?

 After you turn in your scorecard the race workers will tally up all cards and post the results.
 This normally happens approximately 30 minutes after the last racer finishes.
 The results will be posted on a board in the pits, likely where the riders meeting was held.
 You can also tally up your own scorecard to compare to the official results.
 After a designated results protest period, trophies will be awarded to the top finishers in each class.
-Now is the time to high-five all of your friends, because you just finished your first AMA District 23 Enduro!
+Now is the time to high-five all of your friends, because you just finished your first AMA District 23 Restart Enduro!